circus-kitchens/flutter_datawedge/README.md

 A Flutter package to communicate with Zebra DataWedge scanners.

-Internally, this package useses the [DataWedge APIs](https://techdocs.zebra.com/datawedge/latest/guide/api/overview/) and therefore is only compatible with Android.
+Internally, this package uses the [DataWedge APIs](https://techdocs.zebra.com/datawedge/latest/guide/api/overview/) and therefore is only compatible with Android.

 ## Getting Started